Ethanol48/Foundry-lottery/README.md

 # Random Raffle Contract

+This project is still under development, this file is used to track what features is to be implemented

 ## About

 This code is to create a random snart contract lottery, this is achived with Chainlink VRF